Kishor404/Weather-Prediction/README.md

 # Weather-Prediction
-K Nearest Neighboor Machine Learning Model To Predict The Weather With 75.7% Accuracy
+K-Nearest Neighbor Machine Learning Model To Predict The Weather With 75.7% Accuracy